How to Stop Your Cats From Scratching Furniture

 The “No” Technique

-- (which comes in different sizes and versions designed specifically for furniture or plants)
+- Placing a double-sided tape like Sticky Paws on the area.
+We love this tape because it comes in different sizes and versions designed specifically for furniture or plants

-- vinyl carpet runner with the spike side up in front of the spot
+- Setting up a vinyl carpet runner with the spike side up in front of the spot where they love to scratch

 But remember, aversive methods will only work when the cat is provided with an alternate surface that is equally or more desirable.